Quick Home Search

 “People here don’t just come home from work and pull down their garage doors.
 We truly connect and socialize with our neighbors,” one explained.

-Visitors to Oceanside (many arriving by train) marvel at the downtown building and bustling activity.
+Visitors to Oceanside (many arriving by train) marvel at the downtown building and bustling activity–and likely also wonder about life in downtown Oceanside.
 High rise condominiums, such as the newly-constructed Oceanside Terraces, are reshaping the local skyline, while the historic Oceanside Pier continues to draw fishermen, sightseers or those out for a lengthy ocean stroll.

 For those seeking museums and missions, Oceanside has many rich offerings.
 For example, the California Surf Museum located at 223 North Coast Highway is a surfers’ mecca.
 Not only do they offer displays showing the evolution of surfing, but they also have a large display of surfboards, ranging from single-finned woodies to contemporary four-finned and lightweight fiberglass models.